MDSU-1 Holds ICEDIVEX with Canadians

-SHERIDAN LAKE, British Columbia (March 13, 2023) Divers perform in-water checks in Sheridan Lake, British Columbia, during an Ice Diving Exercise (ICEDIVEX) involving Mobile Diving and Salvage Unit (MDSU) 1 and the Canadian Armed Forces’ Fleet Diving Unit Pacific, March 13, 2023.
+SHERIDAN LAKE, British Columbia (March 14, 2023) A diver inserts an ice screw during an emergency procedures drill while participating in an Ice Diving Exercise (ICEDIVEX) involving Mobile Diving and Salvage Unit (MDSU) 1 and the Canadian Armed Forces’ Fleet Diving Unit Pacific, March 14, 2023.
 The ICEDIVEX enhanced interoperability between U.S. and Canadian diving units by accomplishing joint technical diving and unit-level training evolutions.
-MDSU-1 is a component of Explosive Ordnance Disposal Group (EODGRU) 1 that provides combatant commanders the expeditionary capability to clear ports, piers and waterways; assist vessels in distress; and conduct salvage of ships, aircraft and other objects from the water.
-(U.S. Navy courtesy photo) 230313-N-N2422-0002
+MDSU-1 is a component of Explosive Ordnance Disposal Group (EODGRU) 1 that provides combatant commanders the expeditionary cability to clear ports, piers and waterways; assist vessels in distress; and conduct salvage of ships, aircraft and other objects from the water.
+(U.S. Navy courtesy photo) 230314-N-N2422-0002

 |Date Taken: